What is the Queen’s Platinum Jubilee Pageant route?

-Celebrations for the Queen’s platinum jubilee are being held this week, with a 10,000-strong pageant honouring the monarch expected to captivate the capital on Sunday 5 June.
+The last day of the platinum jubilee celebrations will see a 10,000-strong pageant honouring the Queen march through the capital on Sunday 5 June.

 The Platinum Jubilee Pageant, which will conclude the four-day festivities, is one of the main official events organised by Buckingham Palace and the Department for Culture, Media and Sport (DCMS) to mark Queen Elizabeth’s historic milestone.